liomoti/galaxy-ninja/README.md

 Made by Moti & Reut Shaul

 # Getting started
-1. Connect your device to teh computer with USB cable
+1. Connect your device to computer with USB cable
 2. Download the Galaxy_Ninja folder
 3. Open it in Unity
 4. In Unity -> press File -> Build Settings